-The voltmeter indicates the battery charge.
-A reading of 12 or 13 volts is normal, denoting a fully-charged battery.
-Readings below 11 imply a weak battery, and may cause the engine to fail.
+This meter indicates the battery charge.
+A reading of 12 or 13 volts is normal denoting a fully-charged battery.
+Readings below 11 imply a weak battery and may cause the engine to fail.
 A reading of 13-15 volts while engine is running is normal.
 Readings over 15 volts may indicate regulator problems.
 Low or fluctuating readings may imply loose connections (belts) or trouble in the regulator and alternator circuit.
-A voltage drop soon after engine shut down indicates a bad battery or a heavy load on the electrical system.
+A voltage drop soon after the engine is shut down indicate a bad battery or a heavy load on the electrical system.